top of page

 Please tell us about your work.

-I am currently stationed on-site at a major energy company, where I'm involved in a long-term project overseeing the entire lifecycle of their call center system and related infrastructure.
+I am currently stationed on-site at a major energy company, where I am involved in a long-term project overseeing the entire lifecycle of their call center system and related infrastructure.
 This includes requirements definition, design, construction, operation, and system updates.
-It's a high-stakes job with a constant sense of responsibility, as we're handling mission-critical infrastructure that must never go down.
+It is a high-stakes role with a constant sense of responsibility, as we are managing mission-critical infrastructure that must never go down.

 Can you describe your specific responsibilities?

-My work spans a wide range of tasks from physical operations like expanding floor space, adding new phones, and installing or removing equipment, to updating hardware such as servers and switches.
-I also handle the implementation of related systems and software for tasks like security and system monitoring.
-On a larger scale, I contribute to the full upgrade of the entire call center infrastructure.
-Depending on the project, I may take on roles ranging from a hands-on technician to a Project Lead level position.
+My work covers a wide range of tasks, from physical operations such as expanding floor space, adding new phones, and installing or removing equipment, to updating hardware like servers and switches.
+I also manage the implementation of related systems and software, including security and system monitoring tools.
+On a larger scale, I contribute to full upgrades of the entire call center infrastructure.
+Depending on the project, my role can range from hands-on technician work to taking on responsibilities at the Project Lead level.

 What kind of work have you been involved in until now?